brevans/Export_Converter/README.md

 ##Using `export2plink.py`

-If you call export2plink.py, you should get a usage message like this:
+If you call export2plink.py with no arguments, you should get a usage message like this:

 `usage: export2plink.py [-h] -a FILE -g FILE [-s FILE] [-f FILE] [-o PREFIX]`